GSA/piv-guides/pages/locally-trusted-ocsp.md

 	include code sample

 ## Windows Client Configuration
+Each CA must be individually explicitly configured.
+In order to maximize local availability, it important to configure all CAs that are part of the certificate chain to your trusted root certificate(s).
+For example, this could be a subset of the CAs that can verified to Federal Common Policy CA.

 ### Manual Client Configuration
 A locally trusted OCSP Responder is configured using the Certificates Snap-In in Microsoft Management Console.
 To begin, open MMC (mmc.exe)  and add the Certificates Snap-In for the Local Computer Account.